raven-computing/project-init/addons/README.md

 ### test.sh

 A test script to execute functionality tests for the addon.
-See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#testing).
+You can copy this file as is to the source root of your actual addon to enable testing for it.
+See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#tests-setup).

 ### title.txt